se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - It can point to a memory issue, such as a pointer accessing a bad memory address when the optimized code is executed

 - Look at your compiler’s documentation for how you can use the ``-g`` option while keeping most of the optimizations intact, such as ``-gopt`` for the PGI compiler (Portland Group), or simply ``-g –O2`` for Intel
-  - caveat: these solutions can sometimes point you to the wrong locaJon in the source code
+  - caveat: these solutions can sometimes point you to the wrong location in the source code

 ### Examples of useful compiler options